Download eBooks & Wiring Diagrams (FREE)

 Fabric Color

-While it may be tempting to select a bright and light cushion fabric color, it’s important to know that it’s easy to carry dust and dirt into a camper van.
+While selecting a bright and light cushion fabric color may be tempting, it’s important to know that it’s easy to carry dust and dirt into a camper van.
 This is especially true if, like us, you have a pet.

-So it’s a good idea to select a relatively darker fabric color to hide dirt stains that will inevitably form during van life.
+So, selecting a relatively darker fabric color is a good idea to hide dirt stains that will inevitably form during van life.

 Not sure what color fabric to use?
 Create your own van interior color scheme with this post.